brielov/typed/README.md

 # Typed

-A blazing fast, 1kb runtime type-checking library written entirely in typescript, meant to be used with it.
+A blazing fast, dependency free, 1kb runtime type-checking library written entirely in typescript, meant to be used with it.

 There are dozens of validation libraries out there, so why create yet another one?
-Well, I tried almost every library out there and there is only one that I really like called `superstruct` (which is awesome) that provides almost everything that I want, but still, I wanted to create my own.
+Well, I tried almost every library out there and there is only one that I really like called `superstruct` (which is awesome) that provides almost everything that I need, but still, I wanted to create my own.
 The others are simply bloated or don't provide proper typescript support.
 So that's where `typed` comes in.

 `typed` is all about function composition.
 Each function is "standalone" and provides a safe way to validate data, you don't need a special kind of function to execute a schema against some value.
-All functions return a special type which is either `Ok<T>` or `Err`.
-If `success` is `true` then `value` is available and fully typed and if not, `errors` is available with a message and path from where the error originated.
+All functions return a special type which is either `Success` or `Failure`.
+If `ok` is `true` then `data` is available and fully typed and if not, `errors` is available with a message and path from where the error originated.

-> Typed V2 now relies on `rsts`. `rsts` is a simple and lightweight port of Rust's Result and Option types.

 ## Install

 ```
-npm install typed rsts
+npm install typed
 ```

 ## Usage